lbain/lucybain/source/blog/2015/03-01-how-does-jsonp-work.md

 *What problem does it solve?*

 Browsers try to be security conscious.
 They don't let your JS talk to just any old server (see [Cross Site Scripting](https://www.google.com.au/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=cross%20site%20scripting)).
-When you make AJAX requests, you can only query your server, not anyone else's.
+When you make AJAX requests, you can only query your server, not anyone else’s.
 This is a problem if you want to get data from another server (perhaps see a stream of Tweets).
 The browsers will not let you make an AJAX call to another server, so you're stuck.

 *Ok, tell me a bit about JSONP*